 Not to mention, those who are content creators by day and gamer at night would also benefit from a 4K monitor thanks to the real estate that it provides.
 I prefer to edit my photos and videos on a 4K monitor.

 Currently, there are only two graphics cards that I can comfortably recommend for 4K gaming.
-And these are the GeForce RTX 3080 and RTX 3090.
-When a new GPU comes out later that is a bit faster than the RTX 3080, then that’s going to be included in the best graphics card for 4K gaming as well.
-If ever you don’t have an RTX 3080 yet, check out our list of the best RTX 3080 here.
+And these are the GeForce RTX 3080 (Ti) and RTX 3090.
+If you don’t have the best GPU for 4K gaming yet, check out our list of the best RTX 3080 here or the faster RTX 3080 Ti here.

 I have already listed the 4k gaming monitor in the table above, as a summary.
 Now let’s go through these high refresh rate 4K gaming monitors one by one below.
 The monitors are listed in alphabetical order by the way.